Graduate Certificate in Global Engineering

-Any student currently enrolled in a graduate degree program offered by the College of Engineering and Applied Science at the University of Colorado Boulder may apply for concurrent enrollment in the Mortenson Center Graduate Certificate.
-CVEN 5919 is available to any engineering graduate student on a space available basis, however, enrollment in CVEN 5939: Global Development Practicum is limited to certificate students only.
+Any student currently enrolled in a graduate degree program offered by the College of Engineering and Applied Science at the University of Colorado Boulder may apply for concurrent enrollment in the Graduate Certificate in Global Engineering, offered by the CU Boulder Mortenson Center.

 Three core courses and a suitable elective (likely following your degree plan) is all it takes to get the certificate alongside your degree.
 Certificate courses count towards the Master Science (MS) degree in Civil Engineering, the Master of Science (MS) degree in Environmental Engineering or the Master of Engineering (ME) degree in Engineering Management.
 It’s the perfect marriage to your technical degree.